 One item, which may give you some small insight into my mind and opinions is "Musings of a Madman".
 I don't have an online journal or diary.
 In fact I don't have a journal at all.
 These scribblings are the closest there is ever likely to be.

-XH558 is the worlds only remaining Avro Vulcan V-bomber still in airworthy condition, up to the end of the 2015 flying season (due to statutory operational restrictions on engine and airframe lifetime).
-The Vulcan to the Sky Trust is a charitable organisation solely dedicated to maintaining and demonstrating the aircraft in flight as an inspiration to future generations of engineers.
+XH558 was the worlds only remaining Avro Vulcan V-bomber still in airworthy condition, up to the end of the 2015 flying season (due to statutory operational restrictions on engine and airframe lifetime).
+The Vulcan to the Sky Trust is a charitable organisation solely dedicated to maintaining and demonstrating the aircraft as an inspiration to future generations of engineers.
 Sadly, she will never fly again.